-READING 23.
+READING 21.
 UNDERSTANDING INCOME STATEMENTS

-- a describe the components of the income statement and alternative presentation formats of that statement; - b describe general principles of revenue recognition and accrual accounting, specific revenue recognition applications (including accounting for long-term contracts, installment sales, barter transactions, gross and net reporting of revenue), and implications of revenue recognition principles for financial analysis; - c calculate revenue given information that might influence the choice of revenue recognition method; - d describe key aspects of the converged accounting standards for revenue recognition issued by the International Accounting Standards Board and Financial Accounting Standards Board in May 2014; - describe general principles of expense recognition, specific expense recognition applications, and implications of expense recognition choices for financial analysis; - f describe the financial reporting treatment and analysis of non-recurring items (including discontinued operations, unusual or infrequent items) and changes in accounting policies; - g distinguish between the operating and non-operating components of the income statement; - h describe how earnings per share is calculated and calculate and interpret a company's earnings per share (both basic and diluted earnings per share) for both simple and complex capital structures; - i distinguish between dilutive and antidilutive securities and describe the implications of each for the earnings per share calculation; - j convert income statements to common-size income statements; - k evaluate a company's financial performance using common-size income statements and financial ratios based on the income statement; - I describe, calculate, and interpret comprehensive income; - m describe other comprehensive income and identify major types of items included in it.
+- a describe the components of the income statement and alternative presentation formats of that statement; - b Describe general principles of revenue recognition and accounting standards for revenue recognition; - c calculate revenue given information that might influence the choice of revenue recognition method; - d describe general principles of expense recognition, specific expense recognition applications, and implications of expense recognition choices for financial analysis; - describe the financial reporting treatment and analysis of non-recurring items (including discontinued operations, unusual or infrequent items) and changes in accounting policies; - f distinguish between the operating and non-operating components of the income statement; - describe how earnings per share is calculated and calculate and interpret a company's earnings per share (both basic and diluted earnings per share) for both simple and complex capital structures; - distinguish between dilutive and antidilutive securities and describe the implications of each for the earnings per share calculation; - i convert income statements to common-size income statements; - j evaluate a company's financial performance using common-size income statements and financial ratios based on the income statement; - k describe, calculate, and interpret comprehensive income; - I describe other comprehensive income and identify major types of items included in it.

-READING 24.
+READING 22.
 UNDERSTANDING BALANCE SHEETS

-- a describe the elements of the balance sheet: assets, liabilities, and equity; - b describe uses and limitations of the balance sheet in financial analysis; - c describe alternative formats of balance sheet presentation; - d distinguish between current and non-current assets and current and non-current liabilities; - e describe different types of assets and liabilities and the measurement bases of - f describe the components of shareholders' equity;
+- a describe the elements of the balance sheet: assets, liabilities, and equity; - b describe uses and limitations of the balance sheet in financial analysis; - c describe alternative formats of balance sheet presentation; - d distinguish between current and non-current assets and current and non-current liabilities; - e describe different types of assets and liabilities and the measurement bases of each: - f describe the components of shareholders' equity; - g convert balance sheets to common-size balance sheets and interpret common-size balance sheets; - h calculate and interpret liquidity and solvency ratios.